Access Map: supported tokens & credential formats¶

 EOF

-kingfisher access-map aws ./aws.json --json-out aws.access-map.json
+kingfisher access-map aws ./aws.json --format json > aws.access-map.json

 cat > ./aws.env <<'EOF'